epi2me-labs/wf-teloseq/README.md

 The workflow is composed of two steps.
 Firstly, reads undergo initial basic length and quality control filtering, followed by analysis to determine the telomeric boundary, and filtering to remove reads where the boundary is likely incorrect.
 If alignment is enabled (default), all reads (irrespective of boundary determination) are then aligned to a reference.
-Reads with primary alignments with good telomere boundaries are then aggregated, before statistics about the estimated lengths of each contigs telomeresß are generated.
+Reads with primary alignments with good telomere boundaries are then aggregated, before statistics about the estimated lengths of each contigs telomeres are generated.

 ## 1. Input and Sequence preparation.